Notify is built for the needs of government services. It has processes in place to:

 - manage risks around information

-Any user data you upload is only held for 7 days.
+Any Notify data you upload to our service is only held for 7 days.

-Notify complies with the Data Protection Act.
+Notify complies with the data protection guidelines outlined in the Privacy Act 1988 (Cth).
 To make sure it stays compliant, there are regular legal reviews of the service’s:

 Other technical security controls on Notify include:

 - protective monitoring to record activity, and raise alerts about any suspicious activity

 - using JSON Web Tokens, to avoid sending API keys when your service talks to Notify